 Medicare and most insurance plans typically cover the cost for traditional cataract surgery.
 Following surgery, patients will most likely need to wear glasses or contacts for good distance, near and immediate vision.
 If you are interested reducing or eliminating your dependency on glasses following cataract surgery, a premium lens implant may be right for you.

-If you are considering cataract surgery, call Louisiana Eye & Laser at 318-228-1467 today or request an appointment.
+If you are considering cataract surgery, call Louisiana Eye & Laser Center at 318-228-1467 today or request an appointment.

 PREPARING FOR YOUR CATARACT SURGERY